 FAQ - Operating

 FAQ - Audio

 FAQ - iPhone

 What is EchoLink for Android?

-EchoLink for Android is an edition of the EchoLink software that runs on an Android smartphone or tablet, such as a Motorola Droid or an HTC Evo.
+EchoLink for Android is an edition of the EchoLink software that runs on an Android smartphone or tablet.

 If you own one of these devices and are a validated EchoLink user, you can access the EchoLink system from nearly